JayMaurice24/ABM-Evacuation-System/README.md

 ## Interacting with the visualization

 While the visualization is running, its speed (framerate) can be changed by pressing the up arrow (increase speed) or down arrow (decrease speed) on your keyboard.

+PS: The simulation has to be stopped manually once the number of agents reach 0